aaronpear/web-module-project-testing-web-apps/README.md

 - [ ] Connect your fork to Codegrade using the "Connect Git" button.
 - [ ] Find your newly created fork from the list and push your work to main.
 - [ ] Check this video for details: www.youtube.com/watch?v=fC2BO7dI6IQ

+Possible Test Cases:
+-Form properly renders to DOM
+-Can click on and input to each field
+-Each field's error message correctly displays when applicable
+    -First Name must be at least 5 characters long -Last Name is required
+    -Email must be a valid email
+-Submit button is clickable and correctly displays "You Submitted" form -Submit button does not submit form if errors are present -"You Submitted" form correctly updates if fields are edited after submission
+    -and disappears if form becomes invalid